Carnegie Junior Fellows Program

 They offer up to $93,000 towards a graduate school degree (tuition, fees, & housing), a summer orientation in Washington D.C., two summer internships (in a congressional office and overseas at a USAID Mission), and employment in the USAID foreign service.

 Thomas R. Pickering Foreign Affairs Fellowship

-The Thomas R. Pickering Foreign Affairs Fellowship is funded by the U.S. Department of State and administered by the Woodrow Wilson National Fellowship Foundation.
+The Thomas R. Pickering Foreign Affairs Fellowship is funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars.
 The Fellowship is designed to attract outstanding individuals from all ethnic, racial and social backgrounds who have an interest in pursuing a Foreign Service career with the U.S. Department of State.
 Upon successful completion of the Foreign Service examination, Pickering Fellows make a commitment to a minimum of five years of service in an appointment as Foreign Service Officer.
 There are two types of awards, undergraduate awards provide funding for senior year and first year of graduate studies, graduate awards provide funding for first and second years of graduate study.
 Visit the Pickering website for more information.
-Deadline: mid-January.
+Deadline: mid-September.

 Rangel International Affairs Graduate Fellowship

 The Rangel Program is a collaborative effort between Howard University and the U.S. State Department that seeks to attract and prepare outstanding young people for careers as diplomats in the Foreign Service of the U.S. Department of State.
 The program seeks individuals interested in helping to shape a freer, more secure and prosperous world through formulating, representing, and implementing U.S. foreign policy.
 The Program encourages the application of members of minority groups historically underrepresented in the Foreign Service and those with financial need.
 Deadline: mid-September.